dennissponer/parallel-apple-395e7/content/pages/index.md

     image_alt: App preview
     title: HSA-Rx provides big pharmacy savings to HSA Owners!
     content: >
-      With our network of over 60,000 pharmacies, HSA-Rx gives you, the consumer big savings on your HSA expenditures.
+      With our network of over 60,000 pharmacies, HSA-Rx gives you big savings on your HSA spending.
     actions:
       - label: Learn More
         url: /features